NodePulse/movie-recommendation-system/README.md

 1. Ensure your `app.py`, `requirements.txt`, `movies.pkl`, `similarity.pkl`, and `dataset/` folder are all pushed to your GitHub repository.
 2. Go to [Streamlit Community Cloud](https://share.streamlit.io/).
 3. Click "New app" and connect your GitHub repository.
 Select the main branch and `app.py` as the main file path.
+4. If your app uses environment variables, configure them in the "Advanced settings" section during deployment.
-4. Click "Deploy!".
+5. Click "Deploy!".
 Streamlit will handle the rest.

 ### For Render: